-How to turn your property into a short term rental property
+How to turn your primary residence into a Vacation Home

 The process of registering your property is rather simple and straightforward, you will complete several questions along with filling in information about yourself such as your driver's license.
 The registration itself costs only fifty dollars, which is a much smaller price to pay compared to a thousand dollars for not registering, or another thousand for advertising your property without it being registered (i.e on Airbnb/Vrbo).
 Registering shouldn’t take anymore than fifteen minutes, and then the government will determine if your property is eligible for a registration number.
 Eligibility is also something to think about when applying, as your property must uphold the criteria outlined by the government.